 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose (Vivactil)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of protriptyline can be fatal.

 What should I avoid while taking protriptyline (Vivactil)?

-Grapefruit and grapefruit juice may interact with protriptyline.
-Discuss the use of grapefruit products with your doctor before increasing or decreasing the amount of grapefruit products in your diet.
+Grapefruit and grapefruit juice may interact with protriptyline and lead to unwanted side effects.
+Discuss the use of grapefruit products with your doctor.

 What other drugs will affect protriptyline (Vivactil)?

-Before taking protriptyline, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil), or sertraline (Zoloft).
+Before taking protriptyline, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, or sertraline.